Mythos (card game): Overview

 In 1996, Chaosium decided to join the ongoing collectible card game boom and published Mythos, designed by Charlie Krank.
 It received critical acclaim, winning the 1996 Best Card Game Origins Award, and initially sold well.
-Later expansions however, most notably the non-collectible Standard Game Set, did much more poorly and forced Chaosium to discontinue Mythos.
+Later expansions however, most notably the non-collectible Standard Game Set, fared poorly and forced Chaosium to discontinue Mythos.
 The production was stopped after the release of New Aeon in 1997, only a year after the game's initial release.

 In 1999, Pyramid magazine named Mythos as one of The Millennium's Best Card Games.
 Editor Scott Haring said "Mythos was a very deserving game, with great art and gameplay that involved more than just monsters fighting each other."

 Game play

 Mythos was designed to include a high level of player interaction, in the vein of some traditional card games like rummy.
 Game play borrowed concepts from previous CCG titles, but also introduced new, innovative mechanics.

 The game is playable by two players, but is really intended to be played by a larger number.
-Increasing the number of players makes completing adventures more important, and encourages development of other strategies than disrupting your opponent's game.
+Increasing the number of players makes completing adventures more important, and encourages development of other strategies other than disrupting an opponent's game.
 Mythos tournament games are conducted with four players.

 Like most collectible card games, a Mythos player constructs a deck from available cards within certain restrictions.
 A player chooses an investigator card to represent his character.
 Each investigator has special abilities and numerical attributes, most notably "sanity".
 Some cards can lower an investigator's sanity score, and when it reaches zero the investigator is eliminated from the game.

 The main objective of the game is to collect points by completing "adventures".
 Adventures are cards that include keywords derived from different card names and types.
 Once the required cards are in the player's story deck or on the table, the player can play the adventure and receive its points.
 When a player reaches the number of adventure points previously agreed upon (usually 20), the game ends after the current round and the winner is determined.

 Each player can normally play only one card at a time, after which the turn is passed to the next player.
 This continues until a certain number of players have passed their turns without playing any cards.